Davekimm/eecs4413-buttereo/README.md

-Used Springboot for backend, React for Frontend, and MySQL for DB.
+# I used Springboot for backend, React for Frontend, and MySQL for DB.

-Frontend source code is in '/front/buttereo'
+# Frontend source code is in '/front/buttereo'.

-SQL scripts are in '/db'.
+# SQL scripts are in '/db'.

-To test it locally
+# To test it locally...
 1. Download and unzip the project file.
 2. Open the project file in IDE.
 (I used IntelliJ 2026.1)
 3. Please change db properties in 'src/main/resources/application.properties' to your local DB setting.
 4. Run the MySQL.
 5. Run the backend (port#: 8080).
 6. Open the frontend source code ('/front/buttereo') in another IDE.
 7. Type npm install in the terminal to install node_mudules.
 8. Type npm run dev in the terminal to run Vite (port#: 5173).

-Admin's credential
+# Admin's credential for the website
 username: dk
 password: 123